 Dr. Ciolino is a member of the Cornea Service and the Henry Freeman Allen Cornea Scholar.
-His clinical focus is in corneal transplants, keratoprosthesis, and diseases of the anterior segment of the eye.
+His clinical focus is in corneal transplants, keratoprosthesis, corneal cross-linking, and diseases of the anterior segment of the eye.
 As a clinician scientist, his research interests include translational projects such as keratoprosthesis and ocular drug delivery.
+In addition to his practice at Mass.
+Eye and Ear, Dr. Ciolino also sees patients at Andover Eye Associates at138 Haverhill St. in Andover, MA.
+(978-475-0705).

 Working with collaborators at Boston Children's Hospital and Massachusetts Institute of Technology, Dr. Ciolino has developed a drug-eluting contact lens capable of delivering various pharmaceutical agents, such as antibiotics, antifungals, and glaucoma medication.
 These drug-eluting lenses have the potential to improve surgical outcomes for patients with keratoprosthesis by both protecting the ocular surface of the eye and by preventing post-operative infections, and they may one day replace eye drops.